OCA/margin-analysis/sale_margin_delivered/readme/USAGE.rst

 #.
+Go to *Sales > Orders > Quotations*.
-Place a new *Sale Order* and add a line with an stockable product.
+#.
+Create a new *Sales Order* and add a line with an stockable product.
 Set a
    quantity higher than one.
 #.
-Confirm the *Sale Order* and deliver just a partial amount of product in the
+Confirm the *Sales Order* and deliver just a partial amount of product in
-   picking.
+   the picking.
 #.
 Go to *Sales > Reporting > Sales* and unfold the *Order Reference* dimension
    and the *Margin* and *Margin Delivered* to compare them.